apache/iceberg-python/mkdocs/docs/verify-release.md

 make install
 ```

-To run the full test coverage, with run both unit tests and integration tests:
+To run the full test coverage, with both unit tests and integration tests:

 ```sh
 make test-coverage